kntjsprr/Citadel/README.md

 Citadel.exe [file you wish to encrypt/decrypt]  [path to the directory in which the result will be saved] [-e/-d (encrypt/decrypt)] [password (optional)] [extension file (optional)]

 Example:
-Citadel.exe "%temp%\\file.exe" "%temp%" -e password7737 exe
+Citadel.exe "%temp%\\file.exe" "%temp%" -e password7737 encfile
-The encrypted file will be saved as .exe on %temp% folder
+The encrypted file will be stored as .encfile in the%temp% folder and will print the filename on the cli.

 ## Default Values
 The last two arguments are optional.